 - Constellation Tiles by Mirus Toys

 These are our favorite books for learning about constellations.
 Glow-In-The-Dark Constellations is an awesome field guide for kids.
-Our little ones love exploring in the dark.
-Constellations are a great excuse to stay up late when it’s not quite dark enough before bed.
+The kids love exploring in the dark.
+Constellations are a great excuse to stay up late when it's not quite dark enough before bed.

 We also like to pair our books with these Constellation Tiles.
 We have the Animals in the Sky (set of 6) and 4 custom tiles (Ursa Major, Draco, Orion, and Canis Major) for a total of 10 constellation tiles.
 This gives us a nice set of circumpolar (visible year-round) and seasonal constellations for our location in the Northern Hemisphere.

 This is a great activity for kids to do together as well as independently.
-Our two year old is not quite ready to operate the flashlight and hold the tile.
+Katalina is 2 and not quite ready to operate the flashlight and hold the tile.
 As a result, she likes to shine the light on the wall under the staircase while her older brother positions the Constellation Tile.